Powerlearnproject/week-8-circuit682/feedback.md

 Query 3: Retrieve goals for a user

-Fetch all goals that a user has set regarding alcohol consumption.
+Fetching all goals that a user has set regarding alcohol consumption.

-sql

 SELECT \*
 FROM Goals
 WHERE user_id = 1;

-Query 4: Retrieve all self-assessments for a user
+Query 4: Retrieving all self-assessments for a user

 This query will retrieve all the self-assessments that a user has conducted.

-sql

 SELECT \*
 FROM Self_Assessments
 WHERE user_id = 1;

-Query 5: Retrieve all consultations for a user
+Query 5: Retrieving all consultations for a user

-Fetch all consultations that a user has had, along with recommendations.
+Fetching all consultations that a user has had, along with recommendations.

-sql

 SELECT \*
 FROM Consultations